stjude/DeepBrainIPP/README.md

         3. Enter necessary parameters in "config.json" file located in "Singularity" folder.
 The config file has following parameter:

             a. input_dir: Absolute path of your input MRI volumes.
 For example, to use our Example dataset you can set path like below.
-We have also uploded few in vivo TEST MRI volumes

               "input_dir": "{cloned path}/DeepBrainIPP/Example_Dataset/input_volumes/"